solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 that translates simple declarative statements into ARM templates?
 Better yet, what if there was a tool that took existing ARM templates and translated them into a simple configuration?
-[Bicep] is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
-Bicep files define the infrastructure to deploy to Azure, and then use that file throughout the development lifecycle to repeatedly deploy infrastructure changes.
-This ensures that resources are deployed consistently.
+[Bicep] is a domain-specific language (DSL) that uses a declarative syntax to deploy Azure resources.
+Bicep files define the infrastructure to deploy to Azure and then use that file throughout the development lifecycle to repeatedly deploy infrastructure changes.
+Resources are deployed consistently.

 By using the Azure CLI it is possible to decompile ARM templates to Bicep using the following: